fiseni/suffix-challenge/README.md

 - The repository includes an `expected.txt` file that contains the expected matches.
 The produced `results.txt` file should be identical to `expected.txt`.
 - You should not make assumptions based on these specific input files (e.g. size, string length distribution, etc.).

+## How to run

+We're using [hyperfine](https://github.com/sharkdp/hyperfine) to run the benchmarks.
+It is available on all OSes.
+Once you have it installed, you can simply execute the `run.sh`/`run.bat` scripts.

+You may choose to run all benchmarks or only a specific implementation.
+The scripts also will check the correctness of the implementations and compare the results with the expected output.

 ## Contributions

 Everyone is welcome to participate in the challenge.